 Vail Resort’s Epic Pass keeps getting bigger and better, and the price stays amazingly affordable for all this skiing, under $1,000.
-The Epic Pass is priced at $899 for unlimited skiing at 19 Vail owned ski resorts and 7 days each at 4 more, plus ski pass benefits in the Alps, for a grand total of 65 resorts.
-Vail Resorts now include: Colorado’s Vail, Beaver Creek, Breckenridge, Keystone, Crested Butte, and Arapahoe Basin, Park City in Utah, Whistler Blackcomb in Canada, California’s Heavenly, Northstar, and Kirkwood, Washington’s Stevens Pass, Vermont’s Stowe, Okemo, NH’s Mount Sunapee, the Midwest’s Wilmot, Mt Brighton, Afton Alps, and Perisher Australia.
+The Epic Pass is priced at $949 for unlimited skiing at 20 Vail owned ski resorts and 7 days each at many more, plus ski pass benefits in the Alps, for a grand total of 65 resorts.
+Vail Resorts now include: Colorado’s Vail, Beaver Creek, Breckenridge, Keystone, Crested Butte in Colorado, Park City in Utah, Whistler Blackcomb in Canada, California’s Heavenly, Northstar, and Kirkwood, Washington’s Stevens Pass, Vermont’s Stowe, Okemo, NH’s Mount Sunapee, the Midwest’s Wilmot, Mt Brighton, Afton Alps, and Perisher Australia.

-Additional ski benefits to Epic Passholders for 2018 – include Telluride and the Resorts of the Canadian Rockies!
+Additional ski benefits to Epic Passholders for 2019-20 – include Telluride, Sun Valley & Snowbasin, and the Resorts of the Canadian Rockies!
 Plus 5 days at Hakuba Japan.

 In Europe, the Epic Pass also allows for ski tickets in the French Alps – Les 3 Vallees in (think Courchevel, Val Thorens and Meribel), Paradiski – Les Arcs and La Plagne, and Val D’Isere Tignes, plus Skirama Dolomiti Adamello Brenta in Italy, 4 Vallees in Switzerland – which encompasses Verbier, and The Arlberg in Austria – 3 days at Lech Zurs, Stuben, St Christoph and St Anton.
 Some of these free ski benefits require lodging purchases in The Alps.